alexandrecuer/desc/README.md

 a bunch of pdf files

-Operating Procedures During Roadworks on the public road network in the region of Toulouse aim :
+Operating Procedures During Roadworks

+scope : public road network in the region of Toulouse

+Aim :
 - minimise inconvenience to users
 - ensure maximum safety to the workers and users